yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

         # .........
 ```

-And with this additionnal trick, we get better results in a shorter time.
+And with this additional trick, we get better results in a shorter time.

 #### Attention Mecanism